signalogic/SigSRF_SDK/README.md

 * maintain full program compatibility with cloud servers, including open source software support, server architectures, latest programming languages, etc.

 <a name="Applications"></a>
-## Applications
+## Applications and Use Cases

-SigSRF software is currently deployed in the following application areas:
+EdgeStream and SigSRF software are currently deployed in the following application areas:

 * Session Border Controller (SBC)
 * Media Gateway